hugocf/ferreira.cc/content/thoughts/slack-inbox/index.md

 ![Slack context menu displaying the “Show and sort” details of a sidebar section](slack-section-inbox.png)

-## 🗂️ Organise for fast processing {#sections}
+### 🗂️ Organise for fast processing {#sections}

 In practice, the most granular unit you can manage your “unreads” in Slack is the *channel*, not the *message*.

-Depending on how far back I am with the backlog of ~~messages~~ channels  to read, I'm more flexible to decide at what section to stop and “mark all as read”
+Depending on how far back I am with the backlog of ~~messages~~ channels  to read, I want to be more flexible to decide where to stop (i.e. I’ve seen what’s important) and “mark all as read” the rest (i.e. [“rivers, not buckets”](https://sketchplanations.com/rivers-and-buckets)).

 As for which sections to use, I’ve ended up with a MoSCoW-inspired list where I essentially answer the following questions for each channel: